 Children love nature.
 They love to get their hands muddy, to watch creepy-crawlies scuttle around in the leaves and to observe tadpoles turning into frogs.

 At St Faith’s we want to harness this passion to create global citizens who understand and have a respect for the world around us, and who want to protect it for the future.
 Our pupils help drive our eco agenda, through the Eco Committee and have increased awareness of ecological and environmental issues throughout the school.
-As a result of this in 2011, St Faith’s was awarded the status of a Green Flag school which was re-awarded again in 2013, 2015 and 2017.
+Since being awarded the status of a Green Flag school in 2011, St Faith’s has continued to hold the award every biennial year, the most recent being June of 2019.
 In May 2014, St Faith’s won the Ashden School Awards, the UK’s most prestigious green energy prize which acknowledges school achievements in ‘going green’ and cutting carbon.
 The national recognition for our efforts starts at the very top with solar panels on the school’s roofs, while further low-cost steps include pupils making simple heat reflectors for radiators out of cardboard and kitchen foil, and improving insulation – the most recently built ‘Passivhaus’ building hardly needs any heating in the winter.
 Backing this all up is a rigorous regime for monitoring energy use, a ring-fenced budget for investing in energy-saving measures and incentives for all staff to save energy.

 We are fortunate to have acres of fantastic green-filled spaces with trees and nature-friendly areas, which proudly display hedgehog houses, bug hotels and a conservation garden.
 The Jubilee pond is home to a host of aquatic and land animals, the most recent arrivals including a pair of ducks who have decided to start a family here.
 The “Wild Place” is used by our youngest classes giving them the opportunity to explore, create, assess risk, work together and learn about the natural world.
 Our children can often be found outdoors during lesson time where academic subjects are brought to life through hands-on experiences.